Dirtywave/M8Docs/docs/M8HeadlessSetup.md

    1. Make sure the microSD card is inserted **all the way**.
    1. Reconnect the Teensy device, and reopen the M8 TouchDesigner app.
    1. Try the Serial Port options again.
-1. Make sure your Teensy shows up as **M8** in the TyUpdater app.
+1. Make sure your Teensy shows up as **M8** in the TyUploader app.
 If it doesn't, try flashing the firmware again by following **Step 2 (Install M8 Headless Firmware)** in the Installation Steps.

 ### I see a completely black screen
 This happens when incompatible firmware is used with the M8 TouchDesigner app.
 To solve this, carefully repeat **Step 2 (Install M8 Headless Firmware)** in the Installation Steps, ensuring that you are using the most recent version of the firmware.